-Virtual assistant company vs. freelance VA?
+Virtual assistant company vs. freelancer vs. agency?
 This is a question I get all the time!

-When hiring a virtual assistant, you basically have two choices:
+When hiring a virtual assistant, you basically have three choices:

 - You can find a freelance virtual assistant